MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 ## Directory structure for different app types

 Teams Toolkit provides all components for building an app.
-After creating the project, you can view the project folders and files in the Explorer area of Visual Studio Code.
+After creating the project, you can view the project folders and files under **Explorer** area.

 Directory structure for basic Teams app: